Looking for ways to boost your income? You may have just found them!

 7. Become a part-time driver

 From Uber to Deliveroo, there's a whole host of ways to make extra cash as a driver.
 It's true, there can be controversy over these companies and the rights they give (or don't give) to those who work with them.
-However, if you don't mind being self-employed and working on your own schedule, you could make a steady side income.
+However, if you don't mind being self-employed and working on your own schedule, it's a great way to make a steady side gig income.

 What about your taxes?